We believe in a man taking good care of himself on the inside, as well as using great skincare products on the outside.

 Beware coffee and alcohol: try to drink these in moderation.
 Both of them can dehydrate your skin, undoing all your good work!

 You know how bad your body feels when you don‘t get a good night’s sleep – but the most immediate effects are seen in the way you look.
-Puffy eyes, dark under-eye circles and dull, dry skin all point to a restless night!
+Bags under your eyes, dark circles and dull, dry skin all point to a restless night!

 While you’re sleeping your skin has a chance to repair and regenerate.

 There’s an increase in blood flow, improved collagen growth and faster cell regeneration.
 In fact, skin cells divide thirty times higher at night compared to during the day.
 And getting enough sleep so that this process can take place efficiently is vital.

 There will always be people that can function with very little sleep.
 But as Ryan Holiday points out in Stillness Is The Key, the greats are “smart and self-aware enough to know that everyone functions better when well-rested.”

 Experts generally agree on seven to nine hours per night, but you know best how much you need.

 And you know that it needs to be good quality sleep without frequent interruption too.